runlyio/core-dotnet/README.md

 ## Why Write Code Like This?

-A lot of problems that us software developers are tasked with solving everyday boil down to processing lists of items.
+A lot of problems that developers are tasked with solving everyday boil down to processing lists of items.
 Some examples could be:

-* importing and processing records from large uploaded CSV files into a database
+* importing and processing records from large files into a database
-* downloading or uploading import/export files automatically on a schedule
+* downloading or uploading import/export files on a schedule automatically
 * queueing and sending large amounts of transactional emails
 * generating PDFs from a list of records in a database
 * handling ETL scenarios